SkeldJS/Hindenburg/pages/Using Hindenburg/Interactive CLI.md

 # Interactive CLI
-Hindenburg provides a useful and easy-to-use terminal interface while running that you can do to interface with plugins, or use some of Hindenburg's built-in commands for common functions.
+Hindenburg provides a useful and easy-to-use terminal interface while running that you can use to interface with plugins, or use some of Hindenburg's built-in commands for common functions.

 See the page on [writing terminal commands for your plugin](./Writing%20Plugins/Terminal%20Commands.md)